Cover of Empowered: Ordinary People, Extraordinary Products

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Empowered: Ordinary People, Extraordinary Products:
+The most popular highlights from Empowered: Ordinary People, Extraordinary Products, saved by readers on Screvi.

 You can't take your old organization based on feature teams, roadmaps, and passive managers, then overlay a technique from a radically different culture and expect that will work or change anything.